davidsaldubehere/georouter/README.md

 - [ ] Remove utility roads from routing graph
 - [ ] Improve edge preprocessing via parallelization
 - [ ] Add a save and load function for graphs and preprocessed edges
+- [ ] Add coastline as a water body since no ocean polygons are saved in OSM
+- [ ] Expand support for multipolygons in area creation
+- [ ] Add intermediate plotting for each step